| MS&E Dept

 and submit it afterwards to the course archives.

-Dress code is business professional, such as suits.
+Dress code is business professional, such as suits, and all students are invited and expected

 Please inform the people you have worked with at the client organization

-that they are welcome to attend our final oral presentations and a lunch afteward.
+that they are welcome to attend our final oral presentations and a lunch afterward.

 They truly enjoy being invited, being introduced to the class, and listening to the results of projects.